edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

-To keep the specification and implementation of this HIP from becoming too complex, a single initial application use case is supported, the ability to perform remote smart contract calls.
+To keep the specification and implementation of this HIP from becoming too complex, a single initial application use case is supported, the ability to perform remote application calls.
 Future HIPS will support the transfer of ERC20 tokens, ERC721 NFTs, and transfer of Hiero native assets and will not have to modify the core mechanics of the `CLPR Connector Protocol` introduced in this HIP.

 ### Alternatives to `CLPR`